demik/quack/README.md

 # Quack Mouse Converter

 The Quack Mouse project is a Bluetooth & ADB Mouse "Dongle" for the Macintosh 128/512/Plus and the Apple Lisa.
-It allow you to use most ADB and BT2+ mouses with a Macintosh 128/512/Plus and Apple Lisa though the mouse port of the Macintosh.
+It allow you to use most ADB and BT2+ mouses with a Macintosh 128/512/Plus and Apple Lisa through the quadrature mouse port.

 It include a custom PCB (EDA subfolder) with the accompanying firmware (code in main subfolder)
 ![Board](https://raw.githubusercontent.com/demik/quack/master/Images/board.png)